RetroMaximus/OverBlast-Alpha/README.md

 Metronome -

-- Red error messages in pd due to r checkpadnum = 0.
+- Red error messages in pd due to [r checkpadnum] = 0 inside the metronome patch.
 Red messages>>>> text set: line number (-1) < 0

 - Recent Fixes and additions

+Fixes 12/30/2019

+Default files are now generated correctly when Overblast is run for the first time.
-Now the playlist will now increment when playing.
+Now the playlist will now increment when playing and continue past 16 song items.

+Fixes 12/28/2019
 Sample Editor is avalible to chop and edit wave samples.